NewProfilePic App: Innocent Photo Fun, or a Privacy Risk?

 Support your local artists

-Even if you totally disregard the company founder's original Moscow location, it's rarely a great idea to hand over personal photographs to an app you know nothing about, even for an elegant profile pic.
+Even if a company has never had a Moscow address, users should think twice before agreeing to hand over personal photographs to an app you know nothing about, even for an elegant profile pic, Sullivan says.